Pnbcris/ModuMic/JOURNAL.md

 - putting the capsule pod into the 4 slots however is really easy and clicks in nicely, so dimensions of slots + capsule fittings dont need adjustments (at the moment...)

 - mic body itself is pretty light weight (did 10% infill with adaptive cubic infill to save on materials while keeping rigidity)

+# June 15-16 - Narrowing down BOM (Importing Components to Assembly)

+Im onto finalizing the dimensions of my microphone with my newly updating a Bill of Materials, helping me finalize the parts (surprisingly keeping the cost below 40 so far) but definetly will be going up after PCBs are finalized.
+Will add BOM to ReadMe by June 18th.